+21.

 No vibration shall be transmitted to adjoining or other premises and structures through the building structure and fabric of this development as to cause a vibration dose value of greater than 0.4m/s (1.75) 16 hour day-time nor 0.26 m/s (1.75) 8 hour night-time as defined by BS 6472 (2008) in any part of a residential and other noise sensitive property.

-Reason: As set out in ENV6 (2) and (6) of our Unitary Development Plan that we adopted in January 2007, to ensure that the development is designed to prevent structural transmission of noise or vibration.
+Reason: As set out in ENV6 (2) and (6) of City Council’s Unitary Development Plan adopted in January 2007, to ensure that the development is designed to prevent structural transmission of noise or vibration.

+22.